Female to Male Surgery (FtM top surgery)

 Insurance Coverage and Fees (This is important!)

 For more information please see my informational PDF by clicking on the button at the top of this page.
 We are no longer accepting insurance for any transgender surgeries.
-We will not give you a pre-determination letter, but after the surgery we can give you a standard letter with standard codes that you may send to your insurance company and ask for a reimbursement (this is the one and only letter that will be provided).
-The codes for the surgery will be simple mastectomy, nipple reconstruction and chest liposuction (CPT 19303-50, 19350-50, 15877) and the diagnosis codes will be gender identity disorder (ICD-10-F64.1).
+We will not give you a pre-determination letter, but after the surgery we can give you our standard letter with the standard surgical codes that you may send to your insurance company and ask for a reimbursement (this is the one and only letter that will be provided).
+The codes for the surgery will be simple mastectomy and nipple reconstruction (CPT 19303 x 2, 19350 x 2) and the diagnosis code will be gender dysphoria (ICD-10-F64.9).

 In this operation, the surrounding skin of the clitoris is removed and it is released from the pubis to give the appearance of more length.
 The glands will appear circumcised in most patients.
 The final result is a normal appearing, but very small, penis.
 Actual result will depend on various factors as described below.
 The outcome is largely dependent upon how much enlargement of the clitoris has occurred with Testosterone.
 The best results from the metoidioplasty are in patients who are near their ideal body weight and do not have an overhanging mons pubis.
 In most patients, removal of some skin and liposuction of the fat of the mons will also improve the result.
 The principal advantage of the metoidioplasty is that it is noninvasive, maintains the sensitivity of the clitoris, and does not create apparent surgical scars.
 Furthermore, it does not prevent future genital surgery from being done at a later time should one decide.
 The penis will not, however, appear adult in size, and it is not large enough for vaginal intercourse.
 Dr. Medalie does not perform urethral lengthening with metoidioplasty.
 Dr. Medalie typically performs simple metoidioplasty as an outpatient procedure.
 If a patient desires scrotal construction from the labia majora and insertion of testicular implants, this procedure can be done simultaneously with the non-urethral metoidioplasty.